Pickleball Gear

 My verdict

 The Amazin' Aces 4-Pack is a great introductory set for your family.
-These paddles introduce spin to your game while playing with lots of forgiveness.
-The neat, sturdy carry bag and four balls complete a family set that's top value at around $100.
+These paddles bring spin to your game while playing with lots of forgiveness.
+The neat, sturdy carry bag and four balls complete a family set that's great value at around $100.

 Today’s best deal